 1. Pippali (Piper longum Linn): These types are mostly is found in places of Magadha.

-2. Gaja Pippali (Piper Chaba Hunter): This type is considered as the fruit of Chavika plant and generally found in Bengal, Assam and some eastern parts of India.
+2. Gaja Pippali (Piper Chaba Hunter): This type is considered as the fruit of the Chavika plant and generally found in Bengal, Assam, and some eastern parts of India.

 3. Saimhali (Piper retrofractum Vahl): These breeds are found in Srilanka and Singapore.